loda-lang/loda-programs/programs/oeis/list3.md

 * [A192326](http://oeis.org/A192326) ([L08 program](192/A192326.asm)): Remainders of primes divided by odd numbers.
 * [A192327](http://oeis.org/A192327) ([L08 program](192/A192327.asm)): a(n) = prime(n) mod 2*n.
 * [A192328](http://oeis.org/A192328) ([L08 program](192/A192328.asm)): Numbers of the form 20*k+7 which are three times a square.
+* [A192330](http://oeis.org/A192330) ([L22 program](192/A192330.asm)): Minimum number of endpoints of a tree so that there exists a zero-entropy map defined on it having a period n orbit.
 * [A192333](http://oeis.org/A192333) ([L04 program](192/A192333.asm)): Numbers that are "unsafe" when playing the game Dollar Nim, which is a Nim game where users can remove 1, 5, 10, or 25 cents from an initial pile of money.
 The most common version of the game is played with an initial amount of $1, hence the name.
 * [A192376](http://oeis.org/A192376) ([L66 program](192/A192376.asm)): Constant term of the reduction by x^2->x+2 of the polynomial p(n,x) defined below in Comments.
 * [A192377](http://oeis.org/A192377) ([L25 program](192/A192377.asm)): Coefficient of x in the reduction by x^2->x+2 of the polynomial p(n,x) defined below in Comments.